Welcome to our online Parent Packet

 - What is the School's photo release policy?

-Yes, we have a very thorough orientation program for all of our new students and their parents.
+Yes, we have Orientation for all of our new students and their parents.

-New Family Orientation will take place from 8:00 a.m. to 10:00 a.m. on August 23, 2016, in Underwood Theatre.
-All freshmen, transfer students, and parents should plan to attend this orientation session to get information and answers to key questions about EHS.
-Students must wear their school uniform.
-Refreshments will be served.
+Orientation will take place August 16-17, 2021.
+All freshmen, transfer students, and parents should plan to attend Orientation to get information and answers to key questions about EHS.
+More detailed information will be sent out prior to the event.

 EHS has a wealth of programs, services, and, most importantly, people who are focused on every student's success.